mark-mcdermott/ruxtmin/README.md

         expect { post users_url, params: valid_create_user_1_params }
           .to change(User, :count).by(1)
       end
-      it "renders a JSON response with the new user" do
+      it "renders a JSON response with the new user (with avatar)" do
         file = Rack::Test::UploadedFile.new(uploaded_image_path)
         valid_create_user_1_params['avatar'] = file
         post users_url, params: valid_create_user_1_params